 Also, we were doing some teaching on the side already.
 People had already approached us about teaching them as personal clients, so we already had a pool of people who were interested in us educating them.

 How were you able to accommodate your students in these early days without financial backing?

 That’s a good question.
-We’ve built Icon with exactly what we teach, which is more than just the technical aspect.
+We’ve built Icon with exactly what we teach, which is more than just the technical aspect of engineering.
 Clearly you need to know Ableton, Logic, synthesis, mixing, etc. But you can’t just have that.
 You need the business aspect too, along with the core beliefs that are in our mission statement.
 So for us, we’ve always focused on the students in front of us, and the curriculum.

-The struggle has been allowing that to play out, but we always had faith that if we stuck to that, the rest would take care of itself, and over the last couple years, we’ve been rewarded for sticking to our guns on that belief.
+Also, we don’t just accept anyone that comes through the door.
+If we had 400 people that showed up at the door tomorrow to sign up, we wouldn’t accept them, because we wouldn’t be able to give the best service possible.
+Our infrastructure wouldn’t be proportionate to that, such as teachers who teach well, and with enough hours.
+The struggle has been allowing our growth to play out, but we always had faith that if we stuck to that, the rest would take care of itself, and over the last couple years, we’ve been rewarded for sticking to our guns on that belief.

 Can you tell me about building up this infrastructure you mentioned, such as your studios and classrooms?